-On 12 August 2020, ING published a press release entitled "Isabel Fernandez to step down from ING Management Board Banking as of 31 December 2020" (the "Isabel Fernandez Press Release").
-On 23 September 2020, ING published a press release entitled "Statement on 'FinCen Files' reporting" (the "FinCen Files Press Release").
-On 8 October 2020, ING published a press release entitled "ING publishes second progress report on climate alignment" (the "Climate Alignment Press Release").
-On 5 November 2020, ING Groep N.V. ("ING Group") published a press release entitled "ING posts 3Q2020 net result of €788 million" (the "Q3 Press Release").
-On 6 November 2020, ING published a press release entitled "ING to appoint Ljiljana Čortan as chief risk officer" (together with the Isabel Fernandez Press Release, the FinCen Files Press Release and the Climate Alignment Press Release, the "Press Releases").
-The Q3 Press Release contains, among other things, the consolidated unaudited results of ING Group as at, and for the three month period and nine month period ended, 30 September 2020.
-For information about recent developments in the banking business of ING Group, which is conducted substantially through ING Bank N.V. and its consolidated group, during this period, see the Q3 Press Release.
-Copies of the Press Releases have been filed with the AFM and, by virtue of this Supplement, are incorporated by reference in, and form part of, the Registration Document.
+On 16 April 2021, ING published a press release entitled "ING to separate Board roles for operations and technology; Ron van Kemenade appointed chief technology officer, chief operations officer Roel Louwhoff to leave ING" (the "ING Board Roles Press Release").
+On 6 May 2021, ING published a press release entitled "ING posts 1Q2021 net result of €1,005 million" (the "Q1 Press Release" and together with the ING Board Roles Press Release, the "Press Releases").
+The Q1 Press Release contains, among other things, the consolidated unaudited results of ING Group as at, and for the three month period ended, 31 March 2021.
+For information about recent developments in the banking business of ING Group, which is conducted substantially through ING Bank N.V. and its consolidated group, during this period, see the Q1 Press Release.
+Copies of the Press Releases have been filed with the AFM and, by virtue of and in accordance with this Supplement, are incorporated by reference in, and form part of, the Registration Document.